shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      of the triangle, :math:`h` its height and :math:`30^\circ` be the altitude of the sun, prove that the tangent of the angle at the apex of the shadow is :math:`\frac{2ah\sqrt{3}}{3h^2 - a^2}`.

 199. A rectangular target faces due south, being vertical and standing on a horizontal plane.
-Computer the area of the target with that of its shadow on the ground when the sun is :math:`\beta^\circ` from the south at an altitude of :math:`\alpha^\circ`.
+Compute the area of the target with that of its shadow on the ground when the sun is :math:`\beta^\circ` from the south at an altitude of :math:`\alpha^\circ`.

 200. The extremity of the shadow of a flag staff which is :math:`6` m high and stands on the top of a pyramid on a square base just